Build upper body power and posture

 If your grip gives out before your traps are fully worked, using straps can help you lift heavier and maintain good form.
 However, it’s also important to train grip strength separately to avoid dependency and improve overall pulling performance.

-Add power and size to your upper back
+Add strength and mass to your upper back

 Ready to train smarter?

-You’ve just explored some of the most effective traps workouts: ideal for building strength, posture, and that strong upper-body look.
-With the app, you can build a routine that targets your traps with purpose and fits seamlessly into your weekly training.
+You've just discovered some of the most effective traps workouts: ideal for building strength, good posture, and that powerful upper body look.
+With the app, you can create a routine that specifically targets your traps and seamlessly fits into your weekly training.